Niemeyer-Research-Group/1DSweptCUDA/README.md

 2. If you don't know your GPU's compute capability, find it with the deviceQuery.cu program in the utilities folder in the samples folder included in the CUDA toolkit installation.
 Linux Path: /usr/local/cuda/samples/1_Utilities
-Navigate to the folder, run make and run the deviceQuery program.
+Navigate to the folder, 'make' the executable and run the deviceQuery program.

+    __OR__ if MATLAB is available, you can open matlab and type gpuDevice in the command line.
+You can also see the number of GPUs in your environment with gpuDeviceCount and feed the index to gpuDevice to query individual GPUs.

 3. Open the Makefile in the SweptSource folder and change the compute_ and sm_ numbers in CUDAFLAGS to your compute capability.